 Penny stocks refer to companies with a stock price lower than US$5 per share.
 They can be a steal in the market – if you know which ones to watch out for.
 But that also means they’re inherently risky: volatile, often with lower liquidity.
 Because they’re thought of as high-risk, the returns or losses can be substantial.

-Stock trading penny stocks from the UAE can be a profitable investment, especially if you do your research well and pick shares of companies that have a favourable outlook.
+Stock trading penny stocks can be a profitable investment, especially if you do your research well and pick shares of companies that have a favourable outlook.
 However, as we mentioned, no matter how much research you conduct, there will always be an element of risk involved in stock trading.

 The advantages of trading penny stocks are: